flextype/docs.flextype.org/project/entries/en/concepts/entries/entry.md

 ### <a name="urls-structure"></a> Entries and Urls structure in Flextype

 All content entries are located in the `/project/entries/` folder.
-Each Entry should be placed in its own folder.
+Each entry file should be placed in its own folder.

 Folder names should also be valid **slugs**.
 Slugs are entirely lowercase, with accented characters replaced by letters from the Latin alphabet and whitespace characters replaced by a dash or an underscore, to avoid being encoded.